pryley/site-reviews/tests/pest/README.md

 - `Support/` — autoloaded by composer (`autoload-dev`): `helpers.php` (the
   factories plus `resetPluginState()`), `InteractsWithAjax` (the admin-ajax harness), `SubmitsReviews` (the review-submission harness) and `MockClass`.
+  `isolation.php` is not autoloaded: it returns the per-test `beforeEach` / `afterEach` closures, and each suite's `Pest.php` requires it.
 - `mu-plugins/` — loads the integration stubs and disables the deprecated v5–v8 fallbacks.
 It has to be an mu-plugin: `deprecated.php` registers those fallbacks on `plugins_loaded`, which is already too late for `bootstrap.php`.